Choosing the Best Volume for Your Brain Shift Radio Experience

 The following categories require a very low volume for best results.
 It's often best to turn the volume all the way off after it begins playing and then slowly raise the level until you can barely hear the music.

 - Calm: Keep the rhythms low.
 You may also mix the balance all the way to the right toward the ambient track and slowly bring it left toward the rhythm track until you can just barely hear the rhythm behind the ambient.

 - Focus: Keep the rhythms really low.
 Like with the Calm category, may also mix the balance heavy on the ambient track to push the rhythms into the background.

 - Sleep: Keep both the rhythm and ambient low.
 If you're not asleep after the first track, turn it down some more.

 The following categories contain rhythm tracks that, depending on their instrumentation (see next section), can handle a variety of volume levels.

-Brain Boost: Single drums should use a low volume whereas multiple pecussion instruments can handle higher volume levels.
+- Brain Boost: Single drums should use a low volume whereas multiple percussion instruments can handle higher volume levels.

 Setting the Volume Based on Instrumentation

 The Brain Shift Radio's rhythm tracks are orchestrated in two ways: Single drums and multiple percussion instruments.
 Here's how to set the volume for each:

 - Single drums: By and large, single drum tracks are intense and contain a significant level of stimulation.
 Stimulation, by the way, can be most easily defined by the complexity and variability of the rhythmic structures.
 The higher the level of stimulation, the more important it is to keep the volume low.
 When in doubt, turn it down.